Skip to main content

 Practice and Advanced Practice

-If you currently have prescriptive authority, you must maintain a supervising physician until the law becomes effective and you have applied for and been granted independent prescriptive authority.
+If you currently have prescriptive authority recognition, you must maintain a supervising physician until you have applied for and been granted independent prescriptive authority.

 ALERT!